junxit/us-congress-bills-112/bill.md

 Section 606, as redesignated by section 5(2) of this Act, is amended by adding at the end the following:

 > - **(c)** *Required update*
->   - **(1)** *In general* Prior to the implementation of any plan developed under this section, including the Gulf Hypoxia Action Plan 2008, the Administrator, through the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force, shall complete and submit to the Congress and the President an updated assessment and a revised action plan based on the updated assessment.
+>   - **(1)** *In general* Within 2 years after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011, the Administrator, through the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force, shall complete and submit to the Congress and the President an updated assessment and a revised action plan based on the updated assessment.
 >   - **(2)** *Requirements* The updated assessment shall take into account the following:
 >     - **(A)** The role of nutrient influx in the context of water column stratification, seasonal flows and conditions, and wind and current dynamics in the Gulf of Mexico.
 >     - **(B)** The contribution of the topography of the Gulf of Mexico in the effects of the characteristics described in subparagraph (A) on the hypoxic zone.